-Any charges resulting from an Investigation conducted by an AFL Victoria Accredited Investigations Officer must reference to Law 22.2.2 AFL Laws of Australian Football and the relevant specific charge alleged to have been committed by the person, subject of the investigation.
+Any charges resulting from an Investigation conducted by an AFL Victoria Accredited Investigations Officer must reference to Law 22.2.2 AFL Laws of Australian Football, or the relevant policy breach under Section 23 of the National Community Football Policy Handbook and the relevant specific charge alleged to have been committed by the person, subject of the investigation.

-For the avoidance of doubt, where the matter is referred to a Tribunal, Set Penalties or Early Guilty Plea cannot be offered under this Clause.
+For the avoidance of doubt, where the matter is referred to a Tribunal, an early guilty plea cannot be offered under this Clause.

-e) If a Notice is lodged with the League under paragraph (c), and the League determines that it should be heard at Tribunal, the League Secretary shall fix a date, time and place for the hearing of the allegation before the League Independent Tribunal, being a date not later than 9 days after lodgement of the Notice and shall advise the Player, official or club in question, of those particulars and forward to the Player, Official, or club, care of the Club Secretary in question a copy, with a copy also to be forwarded to the Club Secretary of the Notice lodged under paragraph (c).
+e) If a Notice is lodged with the League under paragraph (c), and the League determines that it should be heard at Tribunal, the League Secretary shall fix a date, time and place for the hearing of the allegation before the League Independent Tribunal, being a date not later than 9 days after lodgement of the Notice and shall advise the Player, official or club in question, of those particulars and forward to the Player,

+Official, or club, care of the Club Secretary in question a copy, with a copy also to be forwarded to the Club Secretary of the Notice lodged under paragraph (c).